security-force-monitor/sfm-proxy/docs/events.md

 `/countries/:id/map` returns all matching organizations and events to render on a map and timeline.
 Parameters:

 * `at`: **Required.** ISO 8601 format `YYYY-MM-DD`.
-* `bbox`: comma-separated bottom-left and top-right coordinates.
+* `bbox`: comma-separated south-west and north-east coordinates.
 * `classification__in`: comma-separated list.

 If an event occurs on a different date than the `at` parameter's value, its only properties will be `id` and `date`.